manishmmulani/docker_kubernetes/README.md

 Containers registered to the above skynet network will be able to communicate to each other regardless of which host they belong to.
 [VXLAN - Virtual Extensible LAN]

+### Create a service with two replicas of http server load-balanced and spread across evenly on the network

+It internally creates and manages containers on nodes in the network

+> docker service create --name http --network skynet --replicas 2 -p 80:80 katacoda/docker-http-server

+> docker service ls

+list containers on each host using

+> docker ps

+> curl docker (returns the host which served the request, run multiple times to see the load-balancing working in round-robin fashion)

+Key features of a service
+- Load balanced app
+- create required number of replicas
+- Manage containers in the network
+- Scaling

+> docker service ps http (inspect the state and health of cluster and running apps)

+### Scale the service

+> docker service --help

+> docker service scale http=5

+> docker service ps http (you will see 3 containers running on one host and 2 containers on the other)